akras14/alexkras.com/posts/memory-leak/post.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L3ugr9BJqIs" frameborder="0" allowfullscreen></iframe>

-Most of the stuff you've read in this article has been taken from this video.
-In the matter of fact, the only reason this article exists, is because had to watch this video 3 times over the course of two weeks to spot (what I believe to be) the key points, and I wanted to save others the pain and time.
+Most of the stuff you've read in this article has been taken from the video above.
+The only reason this article exists, is because I had to watch this video 3 times over the course of two weeks to spot (what I believe to be) the key points, and I wanted to the discovery easier for others.
 I would highly recommend watching this video to supplement this post.

 ### Another helpful tool - memwatch-next

-This is another cool tool, that I think is worth mentioning.
-You can read more about some of the reasoning for it here (short read, worth your time): https://hacks.mozilla.org/2012/11/tracking-down-memory-leaks-in-node-js-a-node-js-holiday-season/
+This is another cool tool that I think is worth mentioning.
+You can read more about some of the reasoning for it [here](https://hacks.mozilla.org/2012/11/tracking-down-memory-leaks-in-node-js-a-node-js-holiday-season/) (short read, worth your time).

 Or just go straight to the repo: https://github.com/marcominetti/node-memwatch